Epikleros: Gortyn

-In Gortyn, epikleroi were also called patroiokos, and they were more generously treated than in Athens.
+In Gortyn, epikleroi were also called patroiokoi, and they were more generously treated than in Athens.
 The term patroiokos can be literally translated as "having the father's property", and was a description of the condition of the heiress.
-She was considered a patroiouchoi if she had no father or brother by her father living.
+She was considered a patroiokos if she had no father or brother by her father living.
 The relative who had the right to marry her was called an epiballon, and the list of who were eligible for that status was also limited to just her paternal uncles and the sons of those uncles.
-If there were no candidates fitting those conditions, the patroiouchoi was free to marry as she chose.
-If she wished, a patroiouchos could free herself from the obligation to marry her nearest relative by paying him part of her inheritance.
+If there were no candidates fitting those conditions, the patroiokos was free to marry as she chose.
+If she wished, a patroiokos could free herself from the obligation to marry her nearest relative by paying him part of her inheritance.
 If her nearest relative did not wish to marry her, she was free to find a spouse in her tribe, or if none was willing, then she could marry whomever she wished.
 Gortyn may owe the liberality of its heiress laws to the fact that it was one of the few city-states known to have allowed daughters to inherit even if they had brothers; daughters in Gortyn received half the share of a son.
-To prevent the abuse of the system, there was a time limit on the right of the closest epiballon to marry her, and if the limit expired, the right passed to the next nearest epiballon until the patroiouchoi was either married or ran out of possible epiballontes.
+To prevent the abuse of the system, there was a time limit on the right of the closest epiballon to marry her, and if the limit expired, the right passed to the next nearest epiballon until the patroiokos was either married or ran out of possible epiballontes.
 There was a limit, however, that a man could only marry one heiress.
 Unlike in Athens, the heiress owned her inheritance and her son did not inherit until she died.
 Her son was also eligible to inherit from his father.